 I love that there are so many simple, fun and educations science experiments.
 This one is super simple and uses common items that you probably have at home.
-We did two variations of the experiment so we can observe how changing the type of hydrogen peroxide used effected the results.
+We did two variations of the experiment so we can observe how changing the type of hydrogen peroxide used affected the results.
 Plus, I wanted to know if it was really worth purchasing the 6% peroxide.
 Watch the experiment to see for yourself what happens and then grab the supplies and try it for yourself!

 Watch The Elephant Toothpaste Experiment

 - Food Coloring

 - Hydrogen Peroxide – Either 3% or 6%

 - Dish Soap